Non-relativistic and Carrollian limits of Jackiw-Teitelboim gravity: Non-relativistic boundary theory

-The NR analysis in the case of negative cosmological constant $\Lambda=-1/\ell^2$, can be done in the same way as the previous case by using the the Extended Galilean conformal algebra in one dimension \eqref{NRcb} and the complex change of basis \eqref{changeNH+toNH-}.
-Indeed, this relates the coordinates of the coset \eqref{coset+} to the ones of the conformal NH$^{-}$ algebra $\{ \hat{s}, \hat{\rho},\hat{y},\hat{u}\}$, as \begin{multicols}{2}
+Now we consider the boundary action associated to the Twisted Extended Conformal algebra \eqref{alt}, isomorphic to the NH$_2^-$ symmetry.
+The NR analysis in the case of negative cosmological constant can be done in the same way as the previous case by using the the Extended Galilean conformal algebra \eqref{NRcb} and the complex change of basis \eqref{changeNH+toNH-}.
+This relates the coordinates of the coset \eqref{coset+} to new coordinates $\{ \hat{s}, \hat{\rho},\hat{y},\hat{u}\}$ associated to the algebra \eqref{alt}, \begin{multicols}{2}